24twelve/NotionExporter/README.md

 Application for various Notion maintenance.
-Over-enginnered on purpose (I use to to tyr out new things).
+Over-enginnered on purpose (I use to to try out new things).